urischeiner/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/community-ed/harness-community-edition-quickstart.md

 <details>
 <summary>GCP GKE</summary>

-See the GCP doc [Install kubectl and configure cluster access](https://cloud.google.com/kubernetes-engine/docs/how-to/cluster-access-for-kubectl) for a good overview.
+Go to the GCP doc [Install kubectl and configure cluster access](https://cloud.google.com/kubernetes-engine/docs/how-to/cluster-access-for-kubectl) for a good overview.

 Basically, you just need to install the gcloud CLI as described in [Installing the gcloud CLI](https://cloud.google.com/sdk/docs/install) from GCP.